 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Many people grew up eating puréed rutabaga and it may have turned some people away from the root vegetable.
 If you have yet to discover the joy of roasting rutabaga, you're in for a real treat.
-Rutabaga has a sweet, buttery flavor that can be a bit like peppered cabbage The taste depends on the variety.
+Rutabaga has a sweet, buttery flavor that can be a bit like peppered cabbage.
+The taste depends on the variety.
 Roasting rutabaga concentrates and highlights this natural sweetness and it really is one of the best ways to enjoy it on its own.

-- Heat the oven to 400 F.
+Preheat the oven to 400 F.

-- Peel the rutabaga and cut into 1/2-inch cubes.
+Peel the rutabaga and cut into 1/2 inch cubes.

-- Place the rutabaga cubes in a large mixing bowl and drizzle with olive oil.
+Place the rutabaga cubes in a large mixing bowl and drizzle with olive oil.

-- Cover the bowl with a plate and shake to coat the rutabaga with oil.
+Cover the bowl with a plate and shake to coat the rutabaga with oil.
 If needed, drizzle a bit more oil to get a good coating on all of the pieces.

-- Sprinkle the rutabaga with the Italian herb mix, salt, and sugar and shake again to evenly distribute.
+Sprinkle the rutabaga with the Italian herb mix, salt, and sugar and shake again to evenly distribute.

 Transfer the rutabaga to a parchment-lined or nonstick baking sheet.

-- Roast in the center of the oven until the edges brown and the rutabaga is tender (about 30 to 40 minutes).
+Roast in the center of the oven until the edges brown and the rutabaga is tender (about 30 to 40 minutes).
 Stir it about halfway through to minimize sticking.